datastax/cassandra-data-apis/docs/graphql/README.md

 mutation {
   createKeyspace(
     name:"library", # The name of your keyspace
+    # Controls how your data is replicated,
-    dcs: { name:"dc1", replicas: 3 } # Controls how your data is replicated
+    dcs: { name:"dc1", replicas: 1 }  # Use at least 3 replicas in production
   )
 }
 ```